TrevorFrench/FrenchsFinancialDataCLI/README.md

 # Step 5: Run the Program
  - The program can be executed by navigating to the bin directory on your command line and typing ``node index.js`` or by simply typing ``stocks`` into your command line from any directory on your computer.
+ -If you run into issues using the "stocks" command, try installing the module gloablly using ``npm install -g frenchsfinancialdatacli``

 # Step 6: Follow prompts to execute successfully